 To see firsthand the power of the US Navy, a short day trip to Norfolk is worthwhile.
 You can tour the USS Wisconsin (BB-64), a World War II Iowa Class Battleship for free.
 A complete tour takes 45-60 minutes.
 It is quite impressive, so much so that even my two kids were completely taken by it and enjoyed exploring the massive vessel.

-“USS Wisconsin (BB-64), an Iowa-class battleship, was the second ship of the United States Navy named in honor of the 30th state.
-Her keel was laid down on 25 January 1941 at the Philadelphia Navy Yard.
-She was launched on 7 December 1943 sponsored by Mrs. Walter S. Goodland, and commissioned on 16 April 1944, with Captain Earl E. Stone in command.
+The USS Wisconsin (BB-64), an Iowa-class battleship, was the second ship of the United States Navy named in honor of the 30th state.
+Her keel was laid down on January 25th, 1941, at the Philadelphia Navy Yard.
+She was launched on December 7th, 1943, and was sponsored by Mrs. Walter S. Goodland, and commissioned on April 16th, 1944, with Captain Earl E. Stone in command.

 To get the most from your tour and time on the ship, talk to the Navy personnel on deck.
 All of them are knowledgeable about the ship, and some of them actually served aboard the USS WI and can give you first hand stories of when she was in battle.
 They are open daily from 10am to 5pm.